Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Applications

-\textit{Dyson's Brownian motion.}---We now turn to question whether this single-parameter behavior within the ensemble can be replicated in a suitable unitary time evolution.
+We next turn to question whether this single-parameter behavior within the ensemble can be replicated in a suitable unitary time evolution.
 Which dynamical process, if any, recovers the statistics of the scaling ensemble \eqref{eq:PoissonKernel}, parametrized by a single suitable time-dependent scaling parameter $a$?
 We argue that the answer lies in another paradigm of RMT, Dyson's Brownian motion (DBM).

-DBM emerges as natural candidate for fast scrambling in the context of quantum circuit models.
-These come in two main variants: random Haar circuits (e.g., \cite{Li2018QuantumTransition, Nahum2018OperatorCircuits, Skinner2019Measurement-InducedEntanglement, Li2019Measurement-drivenCircuits}) built out of fully ergodic gates from RMT, and Brownian circuits \cite{Lashkari2013TowardsConjecture, Shenker2015StringyScrambling, Gharibyan2018OnsetSystems, Chen2019QuantumSystems, Zhou2019OperatorCircuit, Xu2019LocalityScrambling, Zhou2020OperatorSystems}, built from gates with randomly chosen Hamiltonians $H(t)$ over small time steps $dt$.
+DBM emerges as a natural candidate for fast scrambling in the context of quantum circuit models.
+These come in two main variants: random Haar circuits (e.g., \cite{Li2018QuantumTransition, Nahum2018OperatorCircuits, Skinner2019Measurement-InducedEntanglement, Li2019Measurement-drivenCircuits}), built out of fully ergodic gates from RMT, and Brownian circuits \cite{Brown2012ScramblingCircuits, Lashkari2013TowardsConjecture, Shenker2015StringyScrambling, Gharibyan2018OnsetSystems, Chen2019QuantumSystems, Zhou2019OperatorCircuit, Xu2019LocalityScrambling, Zhou2020OperatorSystems}, built from gates with randomly chosen Hamiltonians $H(t)$ over small time steps $dt$.
 Our scaling approach interpolates between both types of models for one of these gates, and so does the Brownian process applied for a finite time.
 This coincides with the DBM process, where the unitary time-evolution operator $U(t)$ performs a random walk in the unitary group, sampling it uniformly according to the Haar measure.

 Originally, this process was introduced to facilitate RMT calculations \cite{Dyson1962AMatrix}, and has since served as a central tool in celebrated proofs of universality over a broad class of RMT models \cite{Tao2011RandomStatistics, Tao2012TopicsTheory}.
 Here, we consider it as a genuinely dynamical model with a specific initial condition, $U(0)=\openone$.
-This is implemented via generating incremental unitary time steps
+This is implemented by generating incremental unitary time steps